arnaud-carre/LSPlayer/README.md

 ## LSP Micro : LightSpeedPlayer_micro.asm

 LSP "micro" mode is made for tiny disk footprint intros.
-See "Note about the new "-micro" mode"
+See "Note about the new -micro mode"

 ## LSP Standard : LightSpeedPlayer_cia.asm